 The latest quarterly results come at a time when Chief Executive Michael Dell is trying to take the company private.
 His plan is facing resistance from two of the company's biggest shareholders, Southeastern Asset Management and Carl Icahn, who believes that Michael Dell is undervaluing the company.

 Dell is trying to boost its software business and move into mobile devices as the PC market weakens.
-The latest indication of that trend is the poor reception of Microsoft's
+The latest indication of that trend is the poor reception of Microsoft's Windows 8 operating system.

 Microsoft's offering was meant to bring buyers back into the PC market.
 But critics say that Windows 8 is better-suited for tablets and touchscreen devices.